wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 The buttons on the HTML page are there so that when you click them, they will invoke the prompt.

-One more thing we will look at is how to open one prompt after the other and get all three pieces of data back, which is going to be in a s**ynchronous map**.
+One more thing we will look at is how to open one prompt after the other and get all three pieces of data back, which is going to be in a **synchronous map**.

 That is pretty tricking to do, so Wes will show us how to do that, how to run something in series when you have promises in async/await.